 Pigeons’ responding on each stimulus in this go/no-go version of the midsession reversal procedure may suggest that incorrect choices in other versions of the task arise from failures to inhibit incorrect responses.
 To illustrate this, Figure 1b shows the same data from Figure 1a plotted as a discrimination ratio (i.e., probability of making a response to S1, divided by the probability of making a response to either stimulus, averaged for each trial), and compared to choice of S1 from an analogous midsession reversal choice task (adapted from McMillan & Roberts, 2012).
-There is a striking similarity between the data observed in the present study compared to a choice version of the task, which serves as a simple proof-of-concept that pigeons’ choices may be caused by failures of inhibition as illustrated by the current task.
+Though not exact, there is a striking similarity between the data observed in the present study compared to a choice version of the task, which serves as a simple proof-of-concept that pigeons’ choices may be caused by failures of inhibition (i.e., the same underlying function may drive both patterns of results).

-As is typical for midsession reversal tasks using a visual-based discrimination, pigeons demonstrated little sensitivity to local reinforcement changes in their responding to S1 and S2.
-We measured sensitivity to the reversal by comparing the change in responding to each stimulus (individually) from Trial 41 to Trial 42 (i.e., the change in responding immediately after the first trial with a difference in reinforcement contingencies), and contrasting this change in responding to the change in responding to the same stimulus across the five trials before (‘Anticipatory’; i.e., Trials 36-41) and the five trials after (‘Perseverative; i.e., Trials 42-47) the critical trials.
-The birds’ average change in responding to S1 from Trials 41-42 (M < 0.01, SEM = 0.08) was not larger than either the change from Trials 36-41 [M = 0.02, SEM = 0.02; t(4) = 0.19, p = .86, d = 0.14] or Trials 42-47 [M = 0.02, SEM = 0.01; t(4) = 0.34, p = .75, d = 0.20].
-Likewise, subjects’ average change in responding to S2 from Trials 41-42 (M = -0.10, SEM = 0.10) was not larger than either the change from Trials 36-41 [M = -0.04, SEM = 0.01; t(4) = 0.45, p = .68, d = 0.31] or Trials 42-47 [M = -0.01, SEM = 0.01; t(4) = 0.77, p = .48, d = 0.52].
-Birds did not show significant changes in responding immediately after a change in reward contingencies.

 Figure 2a illustrates the responding of birds to S1 and S2 across 160-Trials testing.
 One of the most striking features of these data is the asymmetry in responses to S1 and S2 during the second half of the session.
 Where responses to S1 decreased dramatically while S1 was incorrect during the final 40 trials of the session, responses to S2 barely decreased during Trials 81-120 (i.e., when pecking S2 produced a timeout and no food).
 As a simple measure of the difference between errors to S1 and S2 during the last 80 trials of the session, we compared the average proportion of responses to S2 during Trials 101-120 (M = 0.85, SEM = 0.10) with those to S1 during Trials 141-160 (M = 0.53, SEM = 0.13).
 These blocks of trials were chosen because responding across birds reached asymptote in the latter half of each 40-trial reversal block, compared to gradual decreases in responding earlier in the block.
-A paired t-test confirmed that birds responded significantly less to S1 than to S2 during the period of the last 80 trials per session in which each was nonrewarded [t(4) = 4.59, p = .01, d = 1.75].
+A paired t-test confirmed that birds responded significantly less to S1 than to S2 during the period of the last 80 trials per session in which each was nonrewarded [t(4) = 4.59, p = .01, d = 1.75, 95% CIs = 0.57, 5.16].